 After the expiration of the Contract, the Supplier shall, to the extent relevant and necessary, continue to deliver the Services on the terms of the Contract and cooperate with the Customer or any new supplier in connection with the transition to the new supplier.

-The Supplier is entitled to remuneration for assistance in connection with transition in accordance with this clause 7 and Appendix 4, provided that the Contract has not been terminated with cause due to the Supplier’s breach.]
+The Supplier is entitled to remuneration for assistance in connection with transition in accordance with this clause 7 and Appendix 4, provided that the Contract has not been terminated for cause due to Supplier’s breach.]

 Remuneration

-The Supplier is entitled to remuneration for the delivery of the Services in accordance with the prices stated in Appendix 4.
+Supplier is entitled to remuneration for the delivery of the Services in accordance with the prices stated in Appendix 4.

 Assignment